Keeler-Spear/Utility/README.md

 # Utility
-A repository for generally usefull classes
+A repository for generally useful classes